 Alexander Tisch, son of Mr. A.H.
-Tisch, is employed in the Company's Corporate Development Department.
-Mr. Tisch, an at-will employee, earned salary and bonus of \$550,000 in 2012 and participated in benefit programs available to salaried employees generally.
-In January 2013, he was granted 7,500 SARs under our Stock Option Plan having terms identical to those applicable to other employees.
+Tisch, is employed as a Vice President in the Company's Corporate Development Department.
+Mr. Tisch, an at-will employee, earned compensation of \$700,000 in 2013 and participated in benefit programs available to salaried employees generally.
+In January 2014, he was granted 15,000 SARs under our Stock Option Plan having terms identical to those applicable to other employees.

 Lacey Tisch, daughter of Mr. A.H.
-Tisch, is employed as a Marketing Communications Associate for Loews Hotels.
-Ms. Tisch is an at-will employee, earned a salary of \$67,250 in 2012 and participated in benefit programs available to salaried employees generally.
+Tisch, is employed as a Director of Brand Marketing for Loews Hotels.
+Ms. Tisch is an at-will employee, earned compensation of \$79,300 in 2013 and participated in benefit programs available to salaried employees generally.

 Benjamin Tisch, son of Mr. J.S.
-Tisch, is employed in the Company's Investment Department.
-Mr. Tisch, an at-will employee, earned salary of \$250,000 for 2012 and participated in benefit programs available to salaried employees generally.
-In January 2013, he was granted 7,500 SARs under our Stock Option Plan having terms identical to those applicable to other employees.
+Tisch, is employed as a Vice President in the Company's Corporate Development Department.
+Mr. Tisch, an at-will employee, earned compensation of \$975,000 for 2013 and participated in benefit programs available to salaried employees generally.
+In January 2014, he was granted 15,000 SARs under our Stock Option Plan having terms identical to those applicable to other employees.

-Walter L. Harris, a director of the Company and Chairman of the Company's Audit Committee, is an executive officer of Alliant.
-An insurance brokerage firm, Alliant, provides services to Diamond Offshore and insurance company subsidiaries of CNA.
+Walter L. Harris, a director of the Company and Chairman of the Company's Audit Committee, was an executive officer of Alliant, an insurance brokerage firm that provides services to Diamond Offshore and insurance company subsidiaries of CNA, until June 2013.
 Alliant earns commissions for the business it writes for CNA in accordance with commission schedules that are standard to CNA brokerage contracts of this type.
-Total commissions earned by Alliant on business placed with CNA in 2012 were approximately \$5,180,000.
-In addition, Alliant earned revenues of approximately \$786,000 on insurance business placed for Diamond Offshore.
+Total commissions earned by Alliant for the first five months of 2013 on business placed with CNA were approximately \$1,680,000 and on business placed for Diamond Offshore were approximately \$375,000.
+The T-H Companies, insurance brokerage firms in which Mr. Harris has an ownership interest, earned commissions of approximately \$127,000 during 2013 on business placed with CNA.